DISEASE/DISORDER:

 - B = Sensory Incomplete.
 Sensory but not motor function is preserved below the neurological level and includes the sacral segments S4-S5, AND no motor function is preserved more than three levels below the motor level on either side of the body.

 - C = Motor Incomplete.
 Motor function is preserved at the most caudal sacral segments for voluntary anal contraction OR the patient meets the criteria for sensory incomplete status and has some sparing of motor function more than three levels below the ipsilateral motor level on either side of the body.
+Non-key muscles can be used for this designation.
 Less than half of key muscle functions below the single neurological level of injury have a muscle grade >/ 3.

-- D = Motor function is preserved in at least half of key muscle functions below the single neurological level of injury having a muscle grade >/ 3
+- D = Motor function is preserved in at least half of key muscle functions below the single neurological level of injury with a muscle grade >/ 3 .

 - E = Normal sensation and motor function in person with prior deficits